jar398/plotter/README.md

     rake resource:info CONF=beta ID=40

-which will generate a bunch of information about resource 40 on the beta publishing instance.
+which will display a bunch of information about resource 40 on the beta publishing instance.

 ## All-traits dump